-Given the characteristics of the matter, no quantifiable and specific objectives have been established in this area, beyond strict compliance with the regulations applicable in the jurisdictions in which the Inmocemento Group operates.
+Given the characteristics of the matter, no quantifiable and specific targets have been established in this area, beyond strict compliance with the regulations applicable in the jurisdictions in which the Inmocemento Group operates.
 Likewise, for the time being, it has not established a procedure for monitoring the effectiveness of its policies and actions (MDR-T_15, MDR-T_16, MDR-T_17, MDR-T_18, MDR-T_19).

-Other information relating to business conduct and tax compliance
+Other information related to business conduct and tax compliance

-Appendix IX: Policies related to business conduct
+Appendix IX: Policies related to business conduct and tax compliance